LSEG-API-Samples/Example.EMA.Java.SpeedGuide/README.md

   * **SpeedGuide.jar**: An executable JAR available for Windows, Mac or Linux
   * **SpeedGuide.exe**: A convenient windows wrapper

+**Note**: Because the package was built using JDK 1.8. which conveniently packages the JavaFx package, user must ensure they install Java 8 runtime.
 ### Launching the tool from the desktop (Windows):

 Double-clicking either the _.jar_ or _.exe_ file will not pass any required connection parameters to the application.
 However, users can create a shortcut on their desktop and apply parameters there - see [Command-line Options](#Command-line-options) below.